spottedduck/tactilemap/README.md

 Create an orientation marker by placing a cube in the upper right corner of the frame

 Export the map as .STL
 Slice the file in your preferred slicing program and print it.
 We used PLA filament.
+It took 5 hours to print with 3 slices.